 The list of validation checks for this edition of S-158:102 is available separately (see clause 9).
 The list of checks accompanies this specification and forms an integral part of it.

-The numeric component of the check ID is a 4-digit number whose first digit indicates the phase to which the check belongs (see Table X-X below).
+The numeric component of the check ID is a 4-digit number whose first digit indicates the phase to which the check belongs (see Table 4-1 below).

-4
+Table 4-1 - Division of product-specific checks into processing phases